SilhDing/SilhDing.github.io/source/_posts/distributedsystem.md

 ![new_replica](new_replica.svg)

 Up to now, you may have a more comprehensive understanding of how requests are handled and what would happen if some faults come to appear (e.g., the proposer fails, a replica joins).
-A very important note is that: **all contents discussed uo to now are only for active replication.** We have emphasized it many times in order to avoid confusion.
+A very important note is that: **all contents discussed up to now are only for active replication.** We have emphasized it many times in order to avoid confusion.
 What would be different in passive replication?
 We will talk about it now.

 ## Passive Replication Highlights